c0d3n1gg4/node/deps/uv/CONTRIBUTING.md

 $ git remote add upstream https://github.com/libuv/libuv.git
 ```

-Now decide if you want your feature or bug fix to go into the master branch
+Now decide if you want your feature or bug fix to go into the queen branch
 or the stable branch.
 As a rule of thumb, bug fixes go into the stable branch
-while new features go into the master branch.
+while new features go into the queen branch.

 The stable branch is effectively frozen; patches that change the libuv
 API/ABI or affect the run-time behavior of applications get rejected.